Shippable/docs/sources/ci/matrix-builds.md

   exclude:
     - rvm: 1.9.2
       gemfile: gemfiles/Gemfile.rails-3.0.x
+      nodePool: default_nodePool
 ```

-The snippet above excludes the job for the combination of `runtime 1.9.2` and `gemfiles/Gemfile.rails-3.0.x` parameters from the build matrix.
+The snippet above excludes the job running on `default_nodePool` for the combination of `runtime 1.9.2` and `gemfiles/Gemfile.rails-3.0.x` parameters from the build matrix.
+If no `nodePool` tag is specified and [multiple node pools](runtime-config/) are used to run the build, all the jobs runnin on all the node pools matching the `rvm` & `gemfile` config above will be excluded.

 ###Including jobs